 Similarly, eating well doesn’t need to be an overwhelming undertaking — especially if your independent living community’s dining options feature nourishing meals that you don’t even need to make yourself!
 And when shopping for yourself, slowly add more fruits and vegetables to your diet, along with lean proteins and whole grains, while cutting back on sugary and high-fat foods.

-Spending meaningful time with other people tends to pull together different aspects of wellness, especially the physical, mental, and emotional components.
-That’s a strong part of why an eldercare community that combines independent living with a keen sense of fellowship can help enhance all aspects of wellness.
+Spending meaningful time with others tends to pull together different aspects of wellness, especially the physical, mental, and emotional components.
+That’s a strong part of why a retirement community that combines independent living with a keen sense of fellowship can help enhance all aspects of wellness.

 Deupree House offers numerous opportunities to socialize.
 From meeting friends at one of our two dining rooms to gathering in our many indoor and outdoor common areas, there’s always a place to find community.
 Of course, our Wellness Center provides both the physical and emotional benefits of taking various fitness classes together.
 And check out the poetry readings, flower arranging lessons, and other activities offered throughout the Deupree community.

 After all, that’s what independent living is all about!
-Rather than spending time and energy on home upkeep and other chores, you’re able to devote yourself more to the many aspects of wellness that are more important than ever.
+Rather than spending time and energy on home upkeep and other chores, you can devote yourself more to the many aspects of wellness that are more important than ever.
 Contact us today to learn more!